 Multivitamins are a one-size-fits-all approach to dietary supplementation, which means they are not precisely tailored to your specific needs.
 The right combination of nutrients for you might be very different for someone with a different age, sex, medical history, and lifestyle.
 The National Institute of Health recommends that when choosing a multivitamin, people should try to find one tailored to their age, gender, and other characteristics.

 Selecting individual vitamins and supplements to complement your diet is an even better way to tailor your vitamin regimen to your unique health needs.
 By thinking carefully about the nutrients your diet may be lacking, and considering lifestyle factors, you can likely determine if you are consuming too little of certain vitamins or minerals.

 Other important factors to consider when choosing vitamin and mineral supplements are your health history and health goals.
-For example, you may be focused on heart health due to a family history of heart disease, or you may want to boost your energy, or sleep better.
+For example you may want to boost your energy, focus on digestive health, or sleep better.